ChameleonCloud/docs/source/technical/networks.rst

 Currently, Security Groups are not implemented on CHI@TACC and CHI@UC.
 Therefore, all inbound and outbound port traffic is open to the Internet at these sites.
 KVM@TACC observes Security Groups, allowing inbound and outbound traffic to be filtered by port, with a default policy of denying inbound traffic.

+Network Isolation
+_________________

+By default, bare metal nodes on each Chameleon site share the same local network (shared VLAN and IP subnet).
+However, some experiments may require more network isolation, which is now supported by Chameleon.

+Our implementation of network isolation is based on dynamically managed VLANs (network layer 2) associated with user-configured private IP subnets (network layer 3).
+This means that all network communications local to the IP subnet or the broadcast domain (such as Ethernet broadcast, ARP, IP broadcast, DHCP, etc.) will be restricted to the user-configured network and its associated VLAN.
+This feature enables a range of experiments in networking and security.
+For example, this allows running your own DHCP server to configure virtual machines running on bare metal nodes, without impacting other users.

+Please note the following:

+- Network isolation is now available on both CHI@UC and CHI@TACC.
+- Strong network isolation is provided at network layer 2 only.
+Even using separate IP subnetworks, any bare metal node can still communicate with each other and with the Internet through the network's router.
+We are investigating solutions to provide stronger isolation at network layer 3.
+- Network isolation works on all nodes, including our low-power HP Moonshot nodes (low-power Xeon, Atom, ARM64).

+The easiest way to launch an Isolated Network is to use the `Network Isolation HEAT Template <https://raw.githubusercontent.com/ChameleonCloud/heat-templates/master/network-isolation/network-isolation.yaml>`_ with Chameleon's :ref:`complex` feature.

 ____________________________________
 Configuring Networking using the GUI
 ____________________________________